sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 in situations where you are unable to move in for a couple of days, finding a place on AirBnB will get you a better value for less cost than a hotel.
 Just remember to use common sense and good judgement.
 Always read the reviews.

-If you are the adventurous type and enjoy living in hostel-like acommodations, I highly recommend Pacific Tradewinds in San Francisco.
-It's feels very home-y and undoubtedly a great place to meet technical folks and entrepreneurs.

 * [Airbnb Sublets](http://www.airbnb.com/sublets) -- vacation rentals
 * [Vacation Rentals by Owner](http://vrbo.com) -- vacation rentals